galbitton5/galbitton5.github.io/_pages/research.md

 Financial Decision-Making and Politics
 ---
 “How Does Cultural Identity Shape Financial Policies?
 A Macro-Level Analysis Using Instrumental Variables.”
+(Under Review)

 “The Premium of Familiarity: Experimental Evidence on Financial Interactions Between Foreigners.”